TheRealAnonymous008/quartz/content/details/philosophy/Philosophical Questions.md

 * Which is more important -- physical pleasures (i.e., food, entertainment, sensual pleasures) or intellectual pleasures (i.e., art and music)?
 What makes one superior over the other?
 What defines such "intellectual pleasures"?

-* is the value (i.e., point of existence) of art intrinsic to the artwork itself, or does the value lie with the beholder, that is, would the value of art go down if no one saw it?
+* Is the value (i.e., point of existence) of art intrinsic to the artwork itself, or does the value lie with the beholder, that is, would the value of art go down if no one saw it?

 * When is inequality acceptable?
 Is it permissible when it is to the benefits of the least well off?
 Should equality and inequality only be seen in materialistic terms or should we also consider the psychological dimension (i.e., the effects of perceived wealth gaps)?